- 16 Tournament Titles

-Bermel has overhauled the performance of the Jayhawks during his tenure as head coach.
-When he arrived, Kansas was ranked No. 131 among NCAA Division I teams in the GolfWeek College Team Ratings.
-The Jayhawks have been inside the top 30 during Bermel’s tenure and currently sit at No. 31 in the Golfstat Team Rankings.
+The banner year in 2021-22 continued the impressive overhaul of the Jayhawks program during Bermel’s time as head coach.
+When he arrived, Kansas was ranked No. 131 among NCAA Division I teams in the GolfWeek College Team Ratings; the same poll the Jayhawks reached the Top 10 in two seasons ago.

 Bermel and the Jayhawks had a strong start to the 2019-20 season.
 Kansas finished second at the Badger Invitational to open the season, which was the team’s first of five top-five finishes on the year.
 Bermel’s squad also finished tied for fourth at the Windon Memorial Classic and fourth at the Bandon Dunes Championship in March of 2020 in the team’s final tournament.
 The Jayhawks also finished second at the Big 12 Match Play Championship and the TPC Dorado Beach Collegiate.

 The Jayhawks also had some standout individual performances under Bermel’s guidance in 2019-20.
 Ben Sigel took home a win at the TPC Dorado Beach Collegiate, while Harry Hillier and Luke Kluver each recorded top five finishes during the season.

 During the 2018-19 season, KU finished placing inside the top-five in nine of the team’s 12 events.
 This included claiming first place at The Jackrabbit when the team finished 19-under for the tournament (11 strokes better than the second-place UCF).
 The Jayhawks also took home second place in the Big 12 Match Play Championship after defeating the No. 1 seeded Oklahoma State Cowboys in the semifinal match.
 The team earned a spot at the NCAA Regional for the fourth consecutive season under Bermel’s guidance.